thomasborde94/holbertonschool-csharp/csharp-classes/README.md

 # Classes and Namespaces
+## XML Documentation
+Use `dotnet build --configuration Debug` to generate the xml documentation file in the Debug folder.<br>
+By adding meaningful comments to your code and generating an XML documentation file, you create a self-documenting codebase.
+The documentation file provides context, usage details, and explanations for classes, methods, properties, and other code elements.
+This makes it easier for developers to understand how to use your code effectively.
 ## Namespaces
 Namespaces are heavily used in C# programming in two ways.
 First, .NET uses namespaces to organize its many classes, as follows:
 ```